Consensys/doc.web3signer/docs/Reference/Key-Configuration-Files.md

 # Signing key configuration file parameters

-A [signing key configuration file] is a YAML file that defines the parameters to access the signing key.
+A [signing key configuration file] is a YAML file that defines the parameters to access one or more signing keys.

+!!! note

+    You can specify multiple key configurations in a single configuration file by adding a triple-dash separator (`---`) between configurations.

 ## Raw unencrypted files